ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_upgrade.rst

 There are other potential ways to mitigate the electrical problem with the motor pods without buying a new Pixhawk 2.1.
 You could use conventional DIY ESCs and bypass the ones built into the motor pods.
 Or you could build a level converter that steps the signalling voltage up from 3v to 5v.
 None of these solutions are commercially available as a kit, but can be done on a DIY basis if you are creative.
 You would not have the benefit of enhanced hardware in the Pixhawk 2.1, but it would be just as safe and reliable to fly.

- .. note:: 	You cannot use the old stock 3DR Solo firmware on the Pixhawk 2.1.
+You cannot use the old stock 3DR Solo firmware on the Pixhawk 2.1.
 It is entirely incompatible.
 This also means you cannot do a factory reset on the Solo with the Pixhawk 2.1 still in the Solo.
 The factory reset tries to reload the old Solo firmware, which is incompatible.
 If you need to Factory Reset, you will need to put the old stock Pixhawk 2.0 back in, run the full factory reset and update, then put the Green Cube back in.
 This is annoying, but there is no way around it now or in the foreseeable future.
 In short, do not need to factory reset.
 Which also means do not lose your WiFi password!
+Do not throw away your old stock cube!

+|

 Resources
 ^^^^^^^^^